AgastyaKro/TeslaAutopilot/README.md

   * Updates control loop based on camera frames every timestep
   * Modular for extension with more sensors (e.g., radar, GPS)

-### Optional Features

-* Obstacle avoidance using lidar (requires lidar enablement in Webots)
-* Debug overlay display on camera frames using OpenCV (optional)